 You will need to apportion approximately 20 hours per week of your own study time in preparation for lectures and preparing for and completing assessments.
 UCB Online provides 24 hour access to learning and support material.

 Assessment is designed to provide you with an opportunity to demonstrate your strengths in a number of ways and a variety of assessment methods are used.
 There is a strong focus on the vocational nature of this course including live project work and industry-based assignments.

 An estimated breakdown of the assessment for this course is as follows:

 - Written examinations - 8%

-Course work could include: building professional portfolios; conducting situation and marketing analyses; and generating management reports and audits.
+Coursework could include: building professional portfolios; conducting situation and marketing analysis; and generating management reports and audits.
 Practical assessment could include: presentations (individual and group) and using creativity and problem-solving skills to generate business solutions.

 Please note that the information provided above is indicative only and actual timetables and assessment regimes will be issued to students at induction.